Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Abstract

 \section{Abstract}

 As large language models (LLMs) are more frequently used in retrieval-augmented generation pipelines, it is increasingly relevant to study their behavior under knowledge conflicts.
 Thus far, the role of the \textit{source} of the retrieved information has gone unexamined.
 We address this gap with a novel framework to investigate how source preferences affect LLM resolution of inter-context knowledge conflicts in English, motivated by interdisciplinary research on credibility.
+By using synthetic sources, we study preferences for different types of sources without inheriting the biases of specific real-world sources.
 With a comprehensive, tightly-controlled evaluation of $13$ open-weight LLMs, we find that LLMs prefer institutionally-corroborated information (e.g., government or newspaper sources) over information from people and social media.
 However, these source preferences can be reversed by simply repeating information from less credible sources.
-To mitigate repetition effects and maintain consistent preferences, we propose a novel method that reduces repetition bias by up to $99.8$\%, while also maintaining at least $88.8$\% of original preferences.
+To mitigate repetition effects and maintain consistent preferences, we propose a novel method that reduces repetition bias by up to $79.2$\%, while also maintaining at least $72.5$\% of original preferences.
 We release all data and code to encourage future work on credibility and source preferences in knowledge-intensive NLP.\footnote{\url{https://github.com/JaSchuste/llm-source-preference}}